VinPassed

 What the dollars look like

 A FDUTPA recovery is your actual damages: the difference between what you paid and what the car was really worth, or the cost to repair a concealed defect.
-Say you paid $18,000 for a car worth $12,000 because the dealer hid frame damage; your actual damages are about $6,000, plus possibly your attorney fees if the court awards them, plus whatever you can recover against the assignee bank under the Holder Rule if the deal was financed.
-Florida does not add an automatic multiplier, so the recovery is grounded in the real loss you can prove, which is why the mechanic\u2019s report and the history record matter so much.
+Say you paid $18,000 for a car worth $12,000 because the dealer hid frame damage; your actual damages are about $6,000.
+On top of that sit your attorney fees, if the court awards them, and whatever you can recover against the assignee bank under the Holder Rule if the deal was financed.
+Florida does not add an automatic multiplier, so the recovery is grounded in the real loss you can prove.
+That is why the mechanic’s report and the history record matter so much.

 Florida Vehicle Tax and Fees

 Florida charges 6 percent state sales tax on a vehicle purchase, plus a county discretionary surtax that applies only to the first $5,000 of the price, so the surtax is capped no matter how expensive the car.
 The tax is charged on the full sales price including most dealer charges, so a documentation fee or dealer prep fee is taxed along with the car; the only charges left out of the taxable amount are the separately stated, state-mandated fees like the title and registration fees themselves.
 Titling and registration happen at your county tax collector, not a central DMV.
-The base electronic title fee is modest, county customer-facing totals run a little higher, and two costs catch newcomers: a one-time $100 fee for titling a vehicle brought in from another state, and a one-time $225 initial registration fee when you have no Florida plate to transfer.
+The base electronic title fee is modest, county customer-facing totals run a little higher, and two costs catch newcomers: the $85.25 first-Florida-title fee on a vehicle brought in from another state, and a one-time $225 initial registration fee when you have no Florida plate to transfer.
 Annual registration is weight-based and relatively low, and Florida has no emissions or smog test.

 Worked example: $20,000 car, 1 percent county surtax